 Tarion “Vintage” Camera Strap – I have this on my 810 so that I can tell the difference between Caleb’s camera and our backup camera.

-Altura Flash – Both Caleb and I have one of these.
+Godox V1-C Round Head Camera Flash Speedlite – Both Caleb and I have one of these.
 We are natural light photographers and only pull out our flashes when absolutely necessary.
-These are inexpensive and have amazing recycle time.
+These are inexpensive and have amazing recycling time.